-- Approximate SE's are the square roots of the diagonal elements of the inverse of the observed information matrix. - The log-likelihood is concave in β for a given δ and unimodal in δ for a given β , so it is fairly well behaved and very good initial values are not needed.
+- Approximate SE's are the square roots of the diagonal elements of the inverse of the observed information matrix. - The log-likelihood is concave in $\beta$ for a given $\delta$ and unimodal in $\delta$ for a given $\beta$ , so it is fairly well behaved and very good initial values are not needed.
 If very poor initial values are used then the problem may be poorly scaled and default convergence criteria may need some help, for example by specifying scaling information. - In general, if an interior optimum is expected it is a good idea to transform parameters in optimization problems so they are not constrained.
 In this case this suggests using $\log \delta$ in the optimization; the estimates and standard errors can then be adjusted to the original scale via invariance and the delta method, respectively.
 In this case the problem is sufficiently well behaved that this is not needed except for very poor starting values. - It is a good idea to compare more complex models to simpler ones, to try different starting values, to experiment with different convergence criteria, and to make sure the results make sense.

-Estimates and standard errors for comparable parameters i simpler models will be different, but it they are very different it is a good idea to figure out why.
+Estimates and standard errors for comparable parameters in simpler models will be different, but it they are very different it is a good idea to figure out why.

-- With optim you either need to minimize the negative log likelihood or use the control argument to get optim to maximize the function. - Other methods of estimating standard errors are available, such as bootstrapping, but different bootstrapping methods may be estimating different things. - 2.
-Commit your package revisions to your course GitLab repository. - Please follow the coding standards on use of spaces, indentation, and long lines. - Please indent by 4 spaces for each level. - Your package should pass R CMD check without errors, warnings or notes. - It is better to explicitly export the public functions.
+- With optim you either need to minimize the negative log likelihood or use the control argument to get optim to maximize the function. - BFGS will use a numerical gradient if you do not provide a gradient function.
+Providing a gradient function can be more efficient and more accurate if the gradient you provide is correct. - Other methods of estimating standard errors are available, such as bootstrapping, but different bootstrapping methods may be estimating different things.

-- Your package should contain test code.

-- Make sure your test code is useful.
+Sample code is available here.

-- Your CDF and quantile functions should support the lower.tail and log.p arguments.

-- The CDF is available in closed form as

-$$F(x|\alpha,\beta) = \begin{cases} 1 - \left(\frac{x}{\alpha}\right)^{\beta} & \text{if } x \ge \alpha\\ 0 & \text{otherwise} \end{cases}$$ http://www.stat.uiowa.edu/~luke/classes/STAT7400-2020/HW5tests.R

-The quantile function is also available in closed form.
-There is no need for numerical integration or root finding.
+2. • Commit your package revisions to your course GitLab repository.

-- You should try to be as numerically accurate as possible in the tails. - The tests I ran are available in
+- Make sure your package is at the top of your repository so you can add to it in subsequent assignments.
+If you have committed two separate pareto directories for different problems then you need to fix that. - Please follow the coding standards on use of spaces, indentation, and long lines. - Please indent by 4 spaces for each level. - Your package should pass R CMD check without errors, warnings or notes. - Your CDF and quantile functions should support the lower.tail and log.p arguments. - You should try to be as numerically accurate as possible in the tails. - The tests I ran are available in https://stat.uiowa.edu/~luke/classes/STAT7400-2022/HW5tests.R

-- Be sure you know how to include graphs and tables in Sweave or knitr documents. - Try to avoid excessive margins in LATEX documents, including vignettes. - Spelling of names expected by the build software is important (e.g. vignettes). - Make sure to check that our vignette is being built.
-The built version is placed in the inst/doc sub-directory of your package. - Make sure you write in reasonable sentences and paragraphs. - Make sure your plots have reasonable captions and /or legends.
+- Try to avoid excessive margins in LATEXdocuments, including vignettes. - Spelling of names expected by the build software is important (e.g. vignettes). - Make sure you write in reasonable sentences and paragraphs. - Make sure your plots have reasonable captions and /or legends.